Finite element hybridization of port-Hamiltonian systems: Algebraic realization of the discrete systems and static condensation

 \subsection{Time discretization and static condensation}

 The time discretization leads to a linear saddle point system that can be efficiently solved via static condensation \cite{guyan1965reduction}.
 Since we are interested in Hamiltonian conservative systems, conservation of energy is of utmost importance.
 Implicit Runge-Kutta methods based on Gauss Legendre collocation points can be used to this aim \cite{sanzserna1992}.
 These methods are also the only collocation schemes that lead to an exact discrete energy balance in the linear case \cite{kotyczka2019discrete}.
-The implicit midpoint method is here used to illustrate the time discretization.
-Other schemes and in particular multistep schemes can be used as well. \\\
+The implicit midpoint method is here used to illustrate the time discretization. \\\

 Consider a total simulation time $T_{\mathrm{end}}$ and a equidistant splitting given by the time step $\Delta t = T_{\mathrm{end}}/N_t$, where $N_t$ is the total number of simulation instants.
 The evaluation of a generic variable $\mathbf{x}$ at the time instant $t^n = n\Delta t$ is denoted by $\mathbf{x}^n$.
 Consider once again system \eqref{eq:alg_sys_common}.
 The application of the implicit midpoint scheme leads to the following algebraic system